 The tofu is eaten with fish balls and slices of vegetables (e.g., bitter melon, okra, eggplant, and chili) alongside the meat or fish paste filling.
 The stuffed items (which are either fried or boiled) can be eaten on their own or with a side serving of rice or noodles.

-This hearty stuffed pancake is popular across Southeast Asia and the Arabian Peninsula.
-It is traditionally associated with Indian Muslim restaurants.
 It is basically a pan-friend bread that is filled with generous amounts of minced meat (usually chicken, beef or mutton), beaten eggs, scallions, and chives.
 It is usually served with curry, dhal and sambal as a dipping sauce.

 14. Beef Rendang (Slow-Cooked Beef)